DeveshChau/reddit-clone/README.md

 # reddit-clone
-Reddit-clone as an application to post url, comment on it and give feedback by voting.
+Reddit-clone is an application to post url, comment on it and give feedback by voting.